multiscale/muscle3/docs/source/cplusplus.rst

 MUSCLE and C++
 ==============

-This section shows how to use MUSCLE 3 from C++, based on the same reaction-diffusion model as given in the Python-based distributed execution tutorial.
+This section shows how to use MUSCLE3 from C++, based on the same reaction-diffusion model as given in the Python-based distributed execution tutorial.
 It will help to at least read that first.